 Double Hollywood Bevel

-The Double Hollywood Bevel has a 1 3/8” incline on both sides of the threshold.
+The Double Hollywood Bevel 1 3/8” incline on both sides of the threshold.
 Like the Single Hollywood Bevel, the double has the same measurements.

 Double Hollywood Bevels can also be most useful in place where the single benefits.
 The main attribute for the double is that these thresholds are recommended for doorways that transition from one room to another.
 In other words, the threshold will be used as a two-way entry even more than an exterior doorway.